 Balloon angioplasty, with or without stenting.
-This procedure is used to open a narrowed artery in or near your heart.
-The catheter can be inserted in either your wrist or groin for this procedure.
+This procedure is used to open a narrowed artery in or near the heart.
+The catheter can be inserted in either the wrist or groin for this procedure.

-A long, flexible catheter will be threaded through your arteries to the narrowed artery.
-Then, a smaller balloon catheter will be fed through the flexible catheter and inflated at the narrowed area to open it.
-In many cases, your doctor will also place a mesh coil called a stent at the narrowed portion to help keep the artery open.
+The catheter is guided to the narrowed artery.
+Then, a smaller balloon catheter is inserted through the flexible catheter and inflated at the narrowed area to open it.
+Often, the doctor will also place a mesh coil called a stent at the narrowed part to help keep the artery open.

-If you're awake during the procedure, you may be asked to take deep breaths, hold your breath, cough or place your arms in various positions throughout the procedure.
-Your table may be tilted at times, but you'll have a safety strap on to keep you on the table.
+If you're awake during a cardiac catherization procedure, you may be asked to take deep breaths, hold your breath, cough or place your arms in various positions throughout the procedure.
+The table may be tilted at times, but you'll have a safety strap on to keep you on the table.

-Threading the catheter shouldn't be painful, and you won't feel it moving through your body.
-Tell your health care team if you have any discomfort.
+Threading the catheter shouldn't be painful, and you shouldn't feel it moving through your body.
+Tell your doctor or nurse if you have any discomfort.

-You'll likely spend several hours in a recovery room after the procedure while the anesthesia wears off.
-The plastic sheath inserted in your groin, neck or arm is usually removed soon after the procedure.
+You'll likely spend several hours in a recovery room after the procedure while the sedation wears off.

-After you leave the recovery room, you'll go to a regular hospital or outpatient room.
-After your catheter is removed, the technician or nurse who has removed your sheath will apply pressure to the insertion sites.
-If the groin is used, you'll need to lie flat for several hours after the procedure to avoid serious bleeding and to allow the artery to heal.
+After you leave the recovery room, you'll usually be moved to a regular hospital or outpatient room.
+After your catheter is removed, a technician or nurse will apply pressure to the insertion sites.
+If the catheter was placed in the groin area, you may need to lie flat for several hours after the procedure to avoid serious bleeding and to allow the artery to heal.

-If you're having cardiac catheterization as a test, your doctor should explain the results to you.
+If cardiac catheterization was done to diagnose a heart condition, your doctor should explain the results to you.

-If you've had a coronary angiogram, your results could mean that you need angioplasty or a stent.
-If your doctor finds this, he or she may perform angioplasty with or without a stent placement right away so that you won't need to have another cardiac catheterization.
+If your doctor finds a blockage during cardiac catheterization, he or she may treat the blockage with or without a stent placement right away so that you won't need to have another catheterization procedure.
 Your doctor should discuss whether this is a possibility before the procedure begins.